cr0n-dist0rti0n/VigroCX-Trailing-Stop-Limit/README.md

 Impotant, choose the tickers you want to have in the list variable "tickers".
 Case doesn't matter.
 Just the ticker thats on VigroCX.

+I take no responsibility for any faulty or unintended sales / investments.
+Use at your own risk.
+I've only tested this on Linux based system.
+Not sure how it will run in MS Windows.